imagej/imagej.github.io/pages/BigDataServer.md

 ## Connecting to a running BigDataServer from Fiji

-In order to connect to a BigDataServer from Fiji and view the data go to .
+In order to connect to a BigDataServer from Fiji and view the data go to
+{% include bc content="Plugins | BigDataViewer | Browse BigDataServer"
+%}.
 You will be presented with the following dialog box:

 ![bdv-browse-bigdataserver-1.png](bdv-browse-bigdataserver-1.png
 "bdv-browse-bigdataserver-1.png")